COMPASS’ mission is to equip those it serves with the skills to become self-sufficient, productive members of their communities and society.

 Founded in 1974, COMPASS is a nonprofit organization that provides services to an at-risk population of youth, adolescents and families.
 We are dedicated to providing comprehensive and individualized educational, stabilization, transition, counseling, support, and enrichment services through our school-based and family-based programs.
 Throughout our history, we have maintained a commitment to providing the highest quality services, with an experienced, committed, and diverse staff.

-The COMPASS School is seeking dedicated, licensed Special Education high school teachers to work with students who have emotional/behavioral disorders, along with specific learning disabilities.
-Students range from 15-19 years of age.
+The COMPASS School is seeking dedicated, Special Educator licensed in moderate or severe disabilities, working with elementary, middle, or high school students in all subject areas, who have emotional/behavioral disorders, along with specific learning disabilities.
+Students range from 6-21 years of age.
 Classrooms are staffed with a 6 student to 1 teacher/staff ratio.
 Responsibilities include teaching core subjects, implementing IEP goals and behavior plans, assessing student academic performance, completing required paperwork, and attending IEP meetings.
-Special Education licensure is required.
+Licensure in education or special education is required.

-Please, only apply for these positions through the links provided above.
+Please, only apply for the positions above through the links provided.
 Do not send us materials directly.